 In this guide, I’m going to give my best tips and resources to get you started with meal prep right away.

-Before I jump in, did you know that I’ve put together a 17-page downloadable meal prep guide that you can have right now?
-I’ve included my best tips along with a meal plan, full recipes, and grocery list.
+Before I jump in, did you know that I’ve put together a 17-page downloadable guide that you can have right now?
+I’ve included my best tips along with a meal plan, full recipes, and a grocery list.
 Sign up here to get it sent to you right away.

 Okay, let’s get started.